awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.MariaDB.md

 If your DB instance is using read replication, you must upgrade all of the Read Replicas before upgrading the source instance\.

-If your DB instance is in a Multi\-AZ deployment, both the primary and standby replicas are upgraded\.
+If your DB instance is in a Multi\-AZ deployment, both the primary and standby DB instances are upgraded\.
 The primary and standby DB instances are upgraded at the same time and you will experience an outage until the upgrade is complete\.
 The time for the outage varies based on your database engine, engine version, and the size of your DB instance\.

 ## AWS Management Console<a name="USER_UpgradeDBInstance.MariaDB.Console"></a>